ShuninYu/anime-cursor/logs.md

 [[简体中文]](#zh-cn)
 ## Current Version

+- ### `2.1.0`

+    - #### [New Feature] Combine animations (`combineAnimations`)
+        - Added global option `combineAnimations` (default `false`).
+When enabled, AnimeCursor automatically looks for elements with the `data-ac-animation` attribute and merges the user-defined animation(s) with the cursor animation, allowing both to run simultaneously.
+This solves the issue where an element's own animation would override the cursor animation.
+        - Usage: set `combineAnimations: true` and add `data-ac-animation="yourAnimationString"` to the element.

+    - #### [Improvement] Default cursor is now optional
+        - It is no longer required to have a default cursor.
+If none is set, elements that do not match any custom cursor will use the system cursor, offering greater flexibility.

+## History Version

+- ### `2.0.0`

+    - #### [Major Update] Native CSS cursor animation
+        - Completely refactored to use native CSS `cursor: url()` with keyframe animations, replacing the simulated cursor div.
+This improves performance and accuracy.
+    - #### [New Feature] Independent frame image detection
+        - Automatically detects numeric suffixes in filenames to generate subsequent frame URLs.
+    - #### [Removed] Deprecated options: `size`, `scale`, `pixel`, `displayOnLoad`, sprite sheet support.
+    - #### [Change] Default cursor is optional.
+    - #### [Change] Debug mode now shows a floating overlay.

 - ### `1.0.0`
     - #### [Major Update] Variable-speed sprite sheet animation support
         - Previous versions of sprite sheet animation could not set different frame intervals.
 This meant that if an animation had a longer static state, the only option was to use a GIF image.
 However, GIFs are honestly only suitable for pixel-style cursors.
 Because GIF supports only fully transparent or fully opaque pixels, GIF cursors are forced to have hard edges, which significantly impacts the visual experience.
 On the other hand, if you insisted on using a sprite sheet animation, the file size of the sprite sheet would increase dramatically—the longer the pause in the animation, the larger the file size.
 This was certainly unacceptable for a cursor.
         - Now, `frames` and `duration` can be set as arrays.
 The lengths of the two arrays must be identical (i.e., both arrays must have the same number of parameters).
 They correspond one-to-one: each segment of frame count corresponds to a segment of duration.
 This allows for more flexible configuration of sprite sheet animations.

-## History Version

 - ### `0.3.1`